Polarization-driven Semantic Segmentation via Efficient Attention-bridged Fusion: Experiments and analysis

 Both of AoLP and DoLP can represent polarization information of scenes, but which is the better to be fused into polarization-driven SS remains an open question.

 We have made a brief analysis of the superiority of AoLP over DoLP for polarization-driven SS in Section 3.1 intuitively.
 As preliminary investigation, according to Fig.~\ref{fig:4}, we find that AoLP's distribution has a remarkable difference to that of DoLP.
 Further, we present the statistics of the value distributions of DoLP and AoLP on the \textit{ZJU-RGB-P} training set, as shown in Fig.~\ref{fig:11}.
 The majority of all pixels of the training set are with a small DoLP ranging from 0 to 0.4, while the portion of pixels whose DoLP values are larger than 0.4 is rather low, indicating that DoLP offers limited information, merely on categories with highly polarized characteristics.
 Different from DoLP, AoLP offers a uniform distribution.
 In other words, nearly all pixels of AoLP images possess meaningful features that are useful for SS.
 With the different distributions of DoLP and AoLP, it can be expected that their information are emphasized on different polarization characteristics.
-Inspired by the observation, we perform a series of experiments to investigate the effectiveness of EAFNet to fuse polarization and RGB information, and whether AoLP is superior to DoLP in offering complementary information for RGB-P image segmentation.
+Inspired by this observation, we perform a series of experiments to investigate the effectiveness of EAFNet to fuse polarization and RGB information, and whether AoLP is superior to DoLP in offering complementary information for RGB-P image segmentation.

 For the basic control experiment, we first train the RGB-only SwiftNet on \textit{ZJU-RGB-P} dataset as our \textbf{Baseline}.
 Then, four sets of training are performed for comparison.
 As shown in Fig.~\ref{fig:8}, EAFNet is a two-path network, where RGB images and polarization information are input into different paths.
-To explore the better polarization feature, we select AoLP (marked as \textbf{AoLP-EX}) and DoLP (marked as \textbf{DoLP-EX}) as the input polarization information, respectively.
-Considering the fact that both AoLP and DoLP can offer polarization information, we also concatenate AoLP and DoLP images along channel to build a polarization representation for training a variant model of EAFNet (marked as \textbf{ A/D-EX}).
+To explore the better polarization feature, we select AoLP (marked as \textbf{EAF-A}) and DoLP (marked as \textbf{EAF-D}) as the input polarization information, respectively.
+Considering the fact that both AoLP and DoLP can offer polarization information, we also concatenate AoLP and DoLP images along channel to build a polarization representation for training a variant model of EAFNet (marked as \textbf{EAF-A/D}).

 Finally, we build a three-path version of EAFNet, where we select one path as the RGB path and the other two paths as polarization paths.
-AoLP and DoLP are passed into the two polarization paths (marked as \textbf{ 3-Path-EX}).
+AoLP and DoLP are passed into the two polarization paths (marked as \textbf{ EAF-3Path}).

 All quantitative results of the experiments are shown in Table~\ref{tab:1}.
 It can be seen that models combined with polarization information can advance the segmentation of objects with polarization characteristics like glass (73.4\% to 79.3\%), car (91.6\% to 93.7\%) and bicycle (82.5\% to 86.0\%).
 In addition, we observe that not only the IoU of classes with polarization characteristics are advanced, but other classes' IoU have been improved by a great extent when combined with polarization information, especially pedestrian (36.1\% to 63.8\%).
 Meanwhile, the mIoU is lifted to 85.7\% from 80.3\%.